Venice Tourist Information

 Some recommendations and tips for a visit to Venice.

-Save costs and time by booking transport and museum passes through the Venice Connected service; to benefit from discounts, you must book at least one week ahead of arrival.
-The on-line Venice Connected allows you to pre-book transport passes, tickets for civic museums and public toilets with variable discounts.
+Save costs and time by booking transport and museum passes through the Venezia Unica Website; to benefit from discounts, you must book at least one month ahead of arrival.
+The on-line Venezia Unica allows you to pre-book transport passes, tickets for civic museums and public toilets with variable discounts.

 If you want visit the Palazzo Ducale, buy the Museums of St. Mark's Square Pass, a single ticket valid for Doge's Palace, Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana.
 This pass is valid for 3 months and allows one entrance in each museum.